Sending out a Request for Proposal (RFP) should not be taken lightly. It is a crucial step in the complex process of committing to an IDP vendor.

 The RFP should be tailored to your needs, asking the vendor to describe its solution as detailed as possible to prove that its software is the solution you need.
 Only in-depth information about a vendor allows you to make an informed decision.

-In theory, an RFI and RFQ are separate documents that are sent independently of the RFP.
+In theory, a Request for Information (RFI) and Request for Quotation (RFQ) are separate documents that are sent independently of the RFP.
 Most of the time, when an RFP is submitted, the document already includes a section that covers the questions and key points of an RFI or RFQ.

 If you only require an RFI or RFQ, feel free to use parts of our template that serve as those two independent documents.